jpm369/mango/README.md

 Extracts precursor masses from chimeric spectra of cleavable cross-linkers

 Compiling instructions:
-Navigate to /mango-master/ and run Make.
+Navigate to /mango-master/ or /mango/ (whatever directory contains the Makefile and Hardklor/mstoolkit directories) depending on how you grabbed the repo and run Make.

 Quick usage steps:
 1. Run mango.exe -p to generate mango.params.new.
 It must be renamed to mango.params for it to be used.